01. Alabama Law Firms

 Any amount of asbestos exposure can lead to the development of an asbestos disease.
 However, more frequent exposure may increase risk.
 For example, shipyard workers are considered high risk for asbestos diseases due to the mineral’s frequent use in shipbuilding.
 Shipyard companies in Alabama that used asbestos include:

 - Gulf Shipbuilding Company

 - Waterman Steamship Corporation

-Alabama residents may also encounter asbestos in areas besides their workplaces.
-The mineral can be found in homes, schools and other structures built before 1980.
-Disturbing these materials on purpose or by accident can release asbestos dust.
+Alabama residents may encounter asbestos in areas besides their workplaces.
+The mineral can be found in many homes, schools and other structures built before 1980.
+Disturbing asbestos-containing construction materials on purpose or by accident can release asbestos dust.

 - Addison, AL

 - Eight Mile, AL